DON'T HESITATE, APPLY TODAY!

 Applicants should not send cash for their application.

-UMN Crookston waives the application fee during Minnesota College Knowledge Month.
+U of M Crookston waives the application fee during October, Minnesota College Knowledge Month.

 What if I want to appeal my admissions decision?

-Each application is reviewed at least twice and more often three or four times by the admissions committee using a holistic review process.
+Each application is often reviewed twice by the admissions office and committee using a holistic process.
 Due to the thoroughness of our application review process, it is unusual for us to reverse an admission decision.
 However, we will consider an appeal if it reveals new and compelling information.
 Possible reasons for an appeal include:

 How to appeal: